Dual Process Theory

 System 2: Deliberative and Reflective Thinking

 System 2 thinking is more deliberate, reflective, and analytical.
-It kicks in when faced with complex problems that require attention, effort, and conscious reasoning. according to Daniel Kahneman “system 2 allocates attention to the effortful mental activities that demand it, including complex computations.
-The operations of system 2 are often associated with the subjective experience of agency, choice, and concentration” (Kahneman, 2013, Kindle location: 330).
+It kicks in when faced with complex problems that require attention, effort, and conscious reasoning.
+According to Daniel Kahneman, “System 2 allocates attention to the effortful mental activities that demand it, including complex computations.
+The operations of System 2 are often associated with the subjective experience of agency, choice, and concentration” (Kahneman, 2013).

 While System 2 thinking allows us to overcome biases and correct errors, it is also prone to cognitive overload and fatigue.
 It requires mental effort and is more easily disrupted by distractions or fatigue.
-When solving a difficult math problem or considering various options for an important decision, system 2 thinking is heavily involved.
+When solving a difficult math problem or considering various options for an important decision, System 2 thinking is heavily involved.

-Guy Claxton refers to system 2 thinking as D-mode (Deliberation mode).
+Guy Claxton refers to System 2 thinking as D-mode (Deliberation mode).
 He defines it as the deliberate process of “figuring matters out, weighing up the pros and cons, constructing arguments and solving problems” (Claxton, 1999).

-Daniel Kahneman adds that “when we think of ourselves, we identify with System 2, the conscious, reasoning self that has beliefs, makes choices, and decides what to think about and what to do” (Kahneman, 2013).
-We often associate system 2 functions with the cerebral cortex.
+Daniel Kahneman adds that, “when we think of ourselves, we identify with System 2, the conscious, reasoning self that has beliefs, makes choices, and decides what to think about and what to do” (Kahneman, 2013).
+We often associate System 2 functions with the cerebral cortex.
 In psychology, we refer to these as executive functions.

 Dual Process Theory.
 Process 1-Process 2 chart.
 Psychology Fanatic article body image

-DuaL Process Theory.
+Dual Process Theory.
 (Evans & Stanovich, 2013).

-Interplay between Systems
+Interplay Between Systems

 In some cases, System 2 thinking also supports and guides System 1’s intuitive judgments.
 For example, a trained expert relies on extensive knowledge and expertise to make quick and accurate decisions in their domain.
-However, Susan David warns that “system 1 gut responses have a dark side.
+However, Susan David warns that “System 1 gut responses have a dark side.
 When heuristics begin to dominate the way we process information and behave, we wind up applying our rules of thumb in inappropriate ways, which makes us less able to detect unusual distinctions or new opportunities” (David, 2016).

 We don’t always have the necessary experience for making intuitive decisions.
 In areas outside our expertise relying on gut extinct if foolhardy.
 Our gut instincts rely on past exposures to information.
 We need to be courageous enough to recognize when these impulsive reactions limit accurate perception of reality, and humbly seek information from those more informed.
 Kahneman taught that “the spontaneous search for an intuitive solution sometimes fails—neither an expert solution nor a heuristic answer comes to mind.
-In such cases we often find ourselves switching to a slower, more deliberate and effortful form of thinking” (Kahneman, 2013.
-Kindle location: 261).
+In such cases we often find ourselves switching to a slower, more deliberate and effortful form of thinking” (Kahneman, 2013).

 The Wise Mind